All Ghillied Up: Level content

 "All Ghillied Up" is the thirteenth level in Call of Duty 4: Modern Warfares single-player campaign.
-Set in an irradiated wasteland, the player's character, with the assistance of a non-player character (NPC) companion, proceeds through a shack within a field, past a house, and through an abandoned church whilst taking out enemies.
+Set in an irradiated wasteland of the Chernobyl Exclusion Zone 10 years after the Chernobyl Disaster, the player's character, with the assistance of a non-player character (NPC) companion, proceeds through a shack within a field, past a house, and through an abandoned church whilst taking out enemies.
 The player proceeds to another field where they encounter a platoon with BMP-2 infantry fighting vehicles advancing across it, and hide from the enemies in the foliage using their ghillie suits in prone.
 They encounter another platoon with a helicopter and military vehicles, and must crawl under a series of these vehicles to avoid detection.
-They enter Pripyat and eventually reach an abandoned hotel to prepare for an assassination attempt.
+They enter Pripyat and eventually reach the abandoned Polissya hotel to prepare for an assassination attempt.

 At the time of its release, the level was the first in the series where NPCs could react differently based on the players' behavior like those seen in stealth video games.
 This allows NPCs to react differently based on whether they can detect the player.
 Throughout the level, the player is presented with numerous choices, to which MacMillan responds appropriately.
 Near the start of the level, once the player passes the abandoned churchyard, he will warn of an enemy Mi-24 helicopter flying above, telling the player to go prone.
 However, the player can choose to shoot the helicopter down using a FIM-92 Stinger found in the church, causing MacMillan to begrudgingly praise them.
 In other instances, MacMillan will criticize the player character when he ruins their cover, and correct them when the player aims at the incorrect target.